Employed or self-employed?

 - The engager does not have the right to control what the worker does.

 HMRC has also developed a series of points based entity tests.
 A business will be scored on a number of key criteria which can enable them to review if they are a low, medium or high risk of being caught by the IR35 legislation and how he does it.

 What are the practical differences?

 The employer also assumes responsibility for paying statutory payments such as statutory sick pay and statutory maternity pay.
-Continued during 2015 until 1 April 2017 small employers will also come within the ‘auto-enrolment' regime, meaning that employees have to be enrolled in a pension scheme to which the employer is required to make contributions.
+Continued during 2016 until 1 April 2017 small employers will also come within the ‘auto-enrolment' regime, meaning that employees have to be enrolled in a pension scheme to which the employer is required to make contributions.
 Where a company has a single paid employee who is a director the allowance is not available after 5 April 2016.

 Employees have rights under health and safety and employment laws, such as the rights to redundancy payments and not to be unfairly dismissed.
 Moreover, the range of social security benefits is greater for employees than for the self employed.